Ira Magaziner

 Ira Magaziner (born November 8, 1947) is an American political advisor.
-He was born in New York City, New York, US.
-After being a student activist and business consultant, Magaziner became the senior advisor for policy development for President Clinton, especially as chief healthcare policy advisor.
+He was born in New York City, U.S. After being a student activist and business consultant, Magaziner became the senior advisor for policy development for President Clinton, especially as chief healthcare policy advisor.
 He now serves in a leadership capacity for two of the Clinton Foundation's international development initiatives, which are at the forefront of non-governmental organizations in addressing global health and environmental issues.

 Education

-While a student at Brown University, Magaziner was one of the two architects of the "New Curriculum", a liberal academic approach which eliminates core requirements outside of the concentration the student pursues.
+While a student at Brown University, Magaziner was one of the two architects of the "New Curriculum", a liberal academic approach which eliminated core requirements outside of the concentration the student pursues, encouraged interdisciplinary study, and made grades optional in many cases.
 He was also president of the Undergraduate Council of Students, where he negotiated with university administration after the 1968 black student walkout.
 Magaziner graduated from Brown in 1969 as the valedictorian of his class.
-His valedictory address at graduation was featured in a 1969 Life magazine special on student leaders.
+His valedictory address, which focused on social justice, was featured in a 1969 Life magazine special on student leaders.
 After his address, Magaziner led the students in turning their backs on Henry Kissinger, who was receiving an honorary degree.

 After graduating from Brown, Magaziner enrolled at Balliol College at the University of Oxford as a Rhodes Scholar, where he studied political philosophy and economics under Isaiah Berlin.
 While at Oxford, he befriended Clinton, who was also a Rhodes Scholar at the time.
-After two years, Magaziner left the program without earning a degree to organize protest rallies against the Vietnam War.
+Magaziner disliked the stuffy Oxford campus and rented an apartment in London, where he organized protest rallies against the Vietnam War and studied political economy at the London School of Economics.

-After Oxford, Magaziner and a group of former Brown students attempted to implement social democratic reforms in the city of Brockton, Massachusetts, before abandoning the efforts after realizing that foreign business competition would hurt the town.
+After Oxford, Magaziner and a group of former Brown students attempted to implement social democratic reforms in the city of Brockton, Massachusetts, before abandoning the efforts after realizing that the town's industrial decline was due to external economic forces.